-Most states will require you to obtain a mortgage license, and the NMLS (National Mortgage Licensing System) has unique requirements depending on how the specifics of how you plan on running your business and your state.
-However, you can get a general idea of the steps you'll need to take to get your license in the majority of states by reading below.
+Most states will require you to obtain a mortgage broker license, and the NMLS (National Mortgage Licensing System) has unique requirements depending on the specifics surrounding how you plan on running your business.
+However, you can get a general idea of the steps you'll need to take to get your license in the majority of states by reading our guide below.

-This is a requirement many of the states have in common.
+This is the one requirement that most states have in place, and you'll likely need your bond in order to submit your license application.
+A mortgage broker bond protects your clients by ensuring you'll follow the regulations set by your state.
 You'll want to ensure you get your surety bond from a mortgage broker bond expert to avoid any delays or future headaches.

-If everything was submitted properly, the NMLS will send you your license.
-This may take a few weeks depending on your state’s requirements and their complexities.
+Once you submit all the required information, the NMLS will review your application, and if approved, will send your license directly to you.
+This process may take a few weeks depending on your state’s requirements and their complexities.

 Review All Mortgage Broker License Requirements by State